 ‘Fragile’ is available as a CD, LP and download via Hypertension Music

-With a less intense release schedule than last year, it was a bit more straightforward for The Electricity Club to choose its songs of 2014.
+With a less intense release schedule than last year, it was a bit more straightforward to choose the songs of 2014.

 As usual, they are listed in alphabetical order and all have been released either in physical formats, or digitally as purchasable or free downloads during the calendar year.
-Thus although the excellent video for LIEBE’s ‘I Believe In You’ gained traction on MTV Europe in 2014 as well as being a favourite at TEC HQ, the song was actually released in 2013.
+Thus although the excellent video for LIEBE’s ‘I Believe In You’ gained traction on MTV Europe in 2014, the song was actually released in 2013.

 ANALOG ANGEL The Last Time